Skip to content

 claimName: strategy-volume

-pass saved_model_dir and checkpoint_dir to the container. the volumes field specifies the persistent volume claim and volumeMounts field specifies what folder to mount the files. the CleanPodPolicy in the TFJob spec controls the deletion of pods when a job terminates. the restartPolicy determines whether pods will be restarted when they exit.
+The volumes field specifies the persistent volume claim and volumeMounts field specifies what folder to mount the files.
+The CleanPodPolicy in the TFJob spec controls the deletion of pods when a job terminates.
+The restartPolicy determines whether pods will be restarted when they exit.

-submit the TFJob to our cluster and start our distributed model training.
+Submit the TFJob to our cluster and start our distributed model training.

-kubectl create -f multi-worker-tfjob.yaml
+kubectl apply -f tfjob.yaml

-1. multi-worker-training-worker-0
+1. training-worker-0

-2. multi-worker-training-worker-1
+2. training-worker-1

-kubectl logs multi-worker-training-worker-0
+kubectl logs training-worker-0

-next, evaluate the model's performance.
+Next, evaluate the model's performance.

-kubectl create -f predict-service.yaml
+kubectl apply -f predict-service.yaml

-we finally have a trained model stored in the file path trained_model/saved_model_versions/2/.
+Finally, I have a trained model stored in the file path trained_model/saved_model_versions/2/.

 kubectl exec --stdin --tty predict-service -- bin/bash

-Model Selection
+Model selection

 def build_and_compile_cnn_model_with_batch_norm():